VinutaHegde/404/Extra.md

  >>      .<br>
  >>      [[albumn:{[image1, image2, image3, image4, image5],[caption1, caption2, caption3, caption4, caption5]}]}}<br>

+It is also good to note that the stories in the dataset are very abstract and cantain big part of imaginary events that can/cannot be inferred directly from the image/image sequence.

 ### Data preprocessing
 We used pretrained __Xception model__ from Keras to extract the features from the images.
 To represent the captions we went with __GLOVE__ embedding.
 Each image is represented as __[2048 dimension]__ vector and each caption is represented as __[300*max_sentences_length__]